tds333/stdconfigparser/readme.rst

 See it as a preconfigured ConfigParser class for you.
 It allows interoperability in configuration between different projects.

-Also contains everything to be a backport of the ConfigParser from Python 3.5 to Python 2.7, 3.3, 3.4.
+Also contains everything to be a backport of the configparser module from Python 3.5 to Python 2.7, 3.3, 3.4.

 Everything in one module easy to vendor or install no extra dependencies.